-4.2) Press the button: "PlaneView Resarch"
+4.2) Press the button: "PlaneView Research"... and follow the sub-menus...

 In this example, three items of the menu are relevant: "Active columns (variables or categories)", "Rows (Individuals)", and "Active columns + Rows".
 This last item concerns both rows and columns of the contingency table (lexical table).
+The graphical display of the selected pairs of axes are then produced.
+The active categories (columns of the lexical table) are printed in red, while the active words (rows) are printed in blue.